jplane/DurableStateMachines/README.md

 - An [abstraction](./Common/Model) for describing statecharts that allows for [multiple](./Metadata.Xml) [implementations](./Metadata.Fluent) _(perhaps you've got another one in mind?)_

-- Two behaviorally equivalent engines to execute this metadata:
+- Two behaviorally equivalent statechart execution engines:

   - A fast, in-memory [implementation](./Engine)